CU-Boulder-APPM-X720-Fall-2022/biweekly-report-3-gnorman7/README.md

 Grant Norman

-## Features_ELM_Batch.ipynb
+## Reg_Batch_L2.ipynb
-In this [notebook](./Features_ELM_Batch.ipynb), I go through the activity suggested in class, where polynomial features are created on unnormalized data, and then the data is normalized.
+In this [notebook](./Reg_Batch_L2.ipynb), I go through the activity suggested in class, where polynomial features are created on unnormalized data, and then the data is normalized.
 I extend this activity by introducing other methods besides polynomials to create features with linear coefficients.
-One of these methods is an Extreme Learning Machine (ELM), where the basis functions are given by untrained fully connected neural networks.
+This clarifies how this method is generalized to neural networks.
+I also add $L^2$ regularization, and show that this method gives similar effects, although it introduces an extra hyperparameter to determine.